 Add the egg yolks and beat until incorporated.

-Sift the cornstarch and plain flour into the bowl and gently fold it in with a spatula.
+Sift the cornstarch, plain flour, and baking powder into the bowl and gently fold it in with a spatula.
 Then knead by hand, and make into a ball.

 Roll it into a 0.5 cm (0.2 inches) thick sheet.
 Cut out rounds of about 5 cm (2 inches) in diameter and put them on a tray lined with baking paper.